 It stands to reason that when a company limits the talent pool from which they hire, they stand a much lower chance of getting the best people to fill the positions needed.

 If a recruiter notices a lack of diversity in the applications they receive, this should prompt them to reexamine the job description and/or the platforms used to advertise the position.

 Diversity and inclusion don’t start at the hiring process.
-Diversity and inclusion should be in place well before that: at the conception of the position and the communication of the job being offered.
+It should be in place well before that: at the conception of the position and the communication of the job being offered.

 2 – Expand the perspectives